malthefogsporring/malthefogsporring.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student at the University of Edinburgh under the supervision of Professor Clark Barwick.
 I am interested in homotopy theory and related areas: algebraic topology, (higher) category theory, stratified and chromatic homotopy theory.
-I am an experienced user of the online assessment system [STACK](https://stack-assessment.org/).
+I am also an experienced user of the online assessment system [STACK](https://stack-assessment.org/).
 When I'm not thinking about mathematics I may be hiking or swing dancing.

 ## Notes
 The following are informal notes on various topics.
 Comments and corrections are welcomed.